Cloverleaf Project Achievement

 County Project Achievement will be held at Clarke Middle School on a Saturday morning in January.
-Those who win at the county level are eligible to compete at the district competition at Rock Eagle 4-H center in February.
-Students who will travel to Rock Eagle with us for district project achievement competition must submit the following completed forms:
+Those who win at the county level are eligible to compete at the district competition held several weeks later.
+Students who will travel with us for district project achievement competition must submit the following completed forms:

 Junior Project Achievement

 Project Achievement for junior (7th and 8th grade) 4-H'ers is a two part competition - portfolio and speech.
 A portfolio is a 2 page document listing the activities in which the student has participated within the calendar year.
 The portfolio is worth 40% of the student's score.
 Students also present a 7-9 minute illustration demonstration about a topic of interest to them.
 (Exceptions - performing arts projects, food labs, and fashion review.)
 Demonstration value is 60% of total score.

 Portfolios must be submitted to the 4-H office by the announced December due date each year.
 Students will then present their demonstrations at District Project Achievement at the Rock Eagle 4-H Center in March.

 Students will find the following information helpful to prepare for project achievement: